PJMantoss/pjmantoss.github.io/projects/project-pixstore.md

 Still in the context file, inside a useEffect hook, I imported JSON data of the photos information from an API using fetch and saved the data in a state.
 Then using the data in the context state I map over it in the photos page and display the images.

-CHALLENGES: The major challenge I experienced was how to display a favorite-icon and a add-to-cart icon when a user hovers over an image.
+CHALLENGE: The major challenge I experienced was how to display a favorite-icon and a add-to-cart icon when a user hovers over an image.

 SOLUTION: To solve this I created a Hovered state(a boolean) and tracked it in the Image component.